God of War (franchise): Critical reception

-With physical and digital copies combined, the God of War franchise has sold over 51 million games worldwide (as of November 2020).
+With physical and digital copies combined, the God of War franchise has sold an estimated 66+ million games worldwide (as of November 2023).
+According to former Santa Monica employee Aaron Kaufman, the God of War franchise is Sony's most profitable brand.
 God of War (2005), God of War II, Chains of Olympus, God of War Collection, God of War III, God of War (2018), and Ragnarök each received critical acclaim from several reviewers as compiled by review aggregator Metacritic, with the 2005, 2018, and Ragnarök titles being tied for the highest score in the franchise at 94/100.
 Betrayal and Ghost of Sparta only received generally favorable reception.
 Ascension also only had a generally favorable reception and, not including the PlayStation Vita port of God of War Collection, it has the lowest score in the series from Metacritic (80/100).